Table of contents

 attribute.<toc-element toc-title="JetBrains Writerside" href="https://www.jetbrains.com/writerside"/>

-Wrappers are empty TOC elements without an associated topic file.
-It is generally better to always provide introductions for all topics and sections.
-So if you have a group of topics on a specific subject, combine them under some introductory topic.
-You can use a section starting page to create an overview for a section.
+It is generally better to have such an introductory topic for a group of subtopics.
+You can use a section starting page to create an overview topic for a section.

 However, if you do not want any introduction for a group of topics, nest them under a wrapper TOC element.
-When readers click an empty wrapper, it simply expands the corresponding section of the TOC and does not open any topic.
+A wrapper has a TOC title and no associated topic file.
+When readers click an empty wrapper element in the TOC, it expands the corresponding section of the TOC and does not open any topic.

 As wrappers do not have an associated topic file, they also do not produce any URL reference, so they do not accept such attributes as accepts-web-file-names